 Before citing specific customer examples of how Honeywell Process Solutions is helping to address these needs, Orhan Genis, HPS vice president of sales for the EMEA region, framed the global process industries' common challenges in terms of improving both business and process performance.
 "We need to transform the way we do business," Genis said.
-"And across all of industry, users are asking: 'What am I going to do two or three years from now to make sure my plant is operating safely
+"And across all of industry, users are asking: 'What am I going to do two or three years from now to make sure my plant is operating safely, reliably and efficiently?'"

 Honeywell Technology in Action